typpo/ad-detector/README.md

 # AdDetector

-AdDetector is a Chrome extension and Firefox addon that detects articles that were paid for by sponsors.
-In other words, it detects advertisements that are part of the "native advertising" or "sponsored articles" trend, which make money by pretending to be legitimate journalism and hiding the fact that they are ads.
+AdDetector is a Chrome extension and Firefox addon that detects articles that paid for by sponsors.

+This method of advertising presents ads as journalism or unbiased articles.
+It's called "[native advertising](https://en.wikipedia.org/wiki/Native_advertising)" and is becoming more popular.

+Stories may be marked as sponsored, but sometimes it's very subtle because the whole point is that users don't know it's an ad.
+Well-known publications like NYT, The Atlantic, Gawker, and so on are doing this.

 ## Install for Chrome or Firefox

-Get the latest download links on the [AdDetector site](http://ianww.com/ad-detector) (soon).
+Get the latest download links on the [AdDetector site](http://ianww.com/ad-detector) (not yet, but soon).

 ## Running from source